What Are Dog Ear Mites?

 My name is Napa and I'm the Lantern Content Marketing Adventure Company office dog.
 They create content for business blogs, so I do my part by blogging about pet stuff.
 My favorite topic is poop!
 Since you asked, I'm an F2B Miniature Goldendoodle.
 Everything else you want to know about me is right over here!

-One thought on “What Are Dog Ear Mites?
+1 comments on “What Are Dog Ear Mites?

 1. Next time I read a blog, I hope that it won’t disappoint me as much as this one.
 After all, I know it was my choice to read, however I genuinely believed you would probably have something interesting to say.
 All I hear is a bunch of crying about something you could possibly fix if you were not too busy seeking attention.